willihamer/FrasesBreakingBad/README.md

 # PrhasesBreakingBad
-This is a small project that shows phrases of breaking bad, build with react js, using styled components.
+This is a small project that shows phrases of breaking bad, build with react js, using styled components, and consuming external API.
 ## DEMO

 you can check the DEMO in this link (in spanish):